The French Connection (ice hockey): History

-Perreault was acquired by the team with their first draft pick of their inaugural season in the 1970 Entry Draft.
+Perreault was acquired by the team with their first draft pick of their inaugural season in the 1970 entry draft.
 Martin followed the next year as the team's first pick in 1971.
 Both players were drafted after three seasons with the Montreal Junior Canadiens.
 Robert was acquired in a trade on March 4, 1972, for Eddie Shack.
 He played twelve games for the Sabres during the 1971–72 NHL season.
 Perreault played his entire 17-season career with the Sabres.
-Martin played all but 4 games of his injury-shortened 11-season career with the Sabres.
+Martin played all but four games of his injury-shortened 11-season career with the Sabres.
 The trio played together as a line most of the time until the fall of 1979.
 On October 5, 1979, Scotty Bowman traded Robert to the Colorado Rockies for defenseman John Van Boxmeer.
 This ended the French Connection era in Buffalo, but not before the trio became the first three players to accumulate 200 goals in a Sabres uniform.
 Each player's jerseys were retired; Perreault's #11 was retired during a ceremony on October 17, 1990, and Robert's #14 and Martin's #7 were retired on November 15, 1995.
 All three numbers hang together from the KeyBank Center rafters under a French Connection banner.

-In hopes of averting the lean years that troubled most expansion teams, George Imlach, the Sabres first coach and General Manager, attempted to build a high-scoring club to excite the local hockey fans.
+In hopes of averting the lean years that troubled most expansion teams, Punch Imlach, the Sabres first coach and general manager, attempted to build a high-scoring club to excite the local hockey fans.
 Perreault was regarded as a smooth skater and tremendous stickhandler.
 Perreault was chosen to be the franchise player around which a team could be built and succeed.
 Although Martin and Perreault had played two years together with the Montreal Junior Canadiens (Perreault even lived with Martin's family during the 1969–70 season), they had never played on the same line before being paired in Buffalo.
 Since Martin was one of the few who could keep up with Perreault as a skater they were paired together after the Sabres drafted Martin.
-It was very clear during the 1971–72 season that Perreault and Martin were a natural pairing.
+It was clear during the 1971–72 season that Perreault and Martin were a natural pairing.
 Sabres coach Joe Crozier felt the two just needed a third player who would stay high and check.
 Sabres coach quickly teamed Robert with Perreault and Martin after the trade.
 The two players complemented Perreault and became a dynamic combination that dazzled fans.